‘Tis the Season: Tax Preparation Checklist for Small Businesses

 Tax Preparation Checklist

-Some of you may have this misconception that taxes should only be a concern during tax season (January to April), but tax preparation is a year-round process and the full groundwork must be established as early as October, even more so when you run a small business.
+Some may believe taxes should only be a concern during tax season (January to April).
+Still, tax preparation is a year-round process, and the complete groundwork must be established as early as October, even more so when you run a small business.

 Preparing taxes as a small business owner can feel overwhelming, but it doesn’t have to be!
 Use the resources below as a checklist to help you prepare for the upcoming tax season.